Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\begin{proof}[Proof of Theorem~\ref{thm:Reduction}] If $\I$ has a solution, it follows directly from repeated use of Lemma~\ref{lem:preservation} that there is a valid placement.
+\begin{proof}[Proof of Theorem \ref{thm:Reduction}] If $\I$ has a solution, then it follows directly from repeated use of \Cref{lem:preservation} that there is a valid placement.
 Suppose now that there is a valid placement.
-By Lemma~\ref{lem:validAligned}, the placement is an aligned $g\slack$-placement.
-By Lemma~\ref{lem:consistency}, this placement encodes the variables consistently and in a way that respects the range $[1/2,2]$ and such that all addition and inversion constraints are satisfied.
+By \Cref{lem:validAligned}, the placement is an aligned $g\slack$-placement.
+By \Cref{lem:consistency}, some variable pieces encode a solution to the formula $\Phi$.
 Therefore, $\I$ has a solution. \end{proof}